Boyhood – An Inside Look

 Cooley High Trailer

 I hope you have appreciated exploring teen boyhood through pop culture and academic scholars.
 I have had the opportunity to work with teenage boys since 1993 and always enjoy the relationships we create together.
-It is unfortunate that teen boyhood inner experiences are misunderstood or just not demonstrated, as if boys do not have feelings or thoughts.
+Unfortunately, inner experiences in teen boyhood are misunderstood or just not demonstrated, as if boys do not have feelings or thoughts.
 This is very sad to me.
 I invite you to share your experiences with the film Boyhood or boyhood in general.
 Time for open honest conversation surrounding boyhood that explores more than what they do, let’s include who they are.

 Other posts you may enjoy: